Google Maps Optimization for Seattle Businesses

 Google Reviews

-Most often, the reviews are left when someone strongly believes the business you run.
+Most often, reviews are left when someone strongly believes in your business.
 If those opinions are negative, they tend to leave critiques.
-These critiques can be worked upon if you see it as a genuine problem with your business.
+These critiques can be worked upon if you see them as a genuine problem with your business.

-They can also be explained by misuse of your product or service.
-Take, for example, a car customizer company.
-This company only does wraps and decals or body kits.
+The misuse of your product or service can also explain them.
+Take, for example, a car customizer company that only does wraps, decals, or body kits.
 A customer leaves a one-star review and angrily states that the workers denied their repair services.
-This can be seen as an opportunity to clarify what your business does precisely for the customer and all the potential customers who look at the reviews.
+This can be seen as an opportunity to clarify precisely what your business does for the customer and all the potential customers who look at the reviews.

 Business Branding

 Continuing with the negative side of Google Maps, photos in reviews are not and cannot be regulated.
-Review photos can clash with the image you are trying to build for your business, damaging your reputation.
-A picture of an unrelated item can be framed to be from your company and further the believability of spam or misinformed review.
+Reviewing photos can clash with the image you are trying to build for your business, damaging your reputation.
+Your company can frame a picture of an unrelated item and further the believability of spam or misinformed reviews.

 The final and unanimously discussed issue with Google Maps is the lack of customer support.
-The support for business owners is limited to a simple chat system and forums.
-The justification for the subpar support is the free price tag of the service.
+Support for business owners is limited to a simple chat system and forums.
+The service’s free price tag justifies the subpar support.

-While valid to explain the lack of a phone service that requires paying a customer service team, it does not excuse the quality of the forums.
-The Google Maps team can amass the most asked questions to their chat service and make a frequently asked questions section.
+While it is valid to explain the lack of a phone service that requires paying a customer service team, it does not excuse the quality of the forums.
+The Google Maps team can amass the most asked questions in their chat service and create a frequently asked questions section.

 Quick Start Guide to Google Maps